+44 (0)1604 968 820 Speak to an expert

 There are several consignment arrangements you can use.
 These include:

-1. Traditional Consignment – Supplier sends inventory to the retailer’s location, where it is sold.
+1. Traditional Consignment – The supplier sends inventory to the retailer’s location, where it is sold.

-2. Drop Shipping – Supplier retains the stock and ships it directly to the customer upon sale.
+2. Drop Shipping – The supplier retains the stock and ships it directly to the customer upon sale.

 3. Consignment at Supplier’s Warehouse – Goods are kept at the supplier’s warehouse but are allocated to specific retailers.